elementor/elementor-developers-docs/src/hooks/print-widget-template.md

 /**
  * Update the heading widget JS template in Elementor preview.
  *
- * Adds an icon to all external links.
+ * Adds an icon to all the external links.
  *
  * @since 1.0.0
  * @param string                 $template The JavaScript template output.